Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-BE CAREFUL!
-The catapult will launch a marble or similar object several feet, and can pose a danger if used improperly.
+Be careful!
+The catapult will launch a marble or similar object several feet and can pose a danger if used improperly.

 The catapult is an ancient weapon of warfare, primarily used as a siege weapon for surrounding castles in the Middle Ages.
 Catapults hurled missiles of rock and burning tar into and over fortress walls, causing massive damage to buildings and other structures.
-The incoming missiles also inflicted massive physiological damage to the inhabitants trapped to within the city walls.
+The incoming missiles also inflicted massive physiological damage on the inhabitants trapped within the city walls.

-- There are three types of catapults: the Ballista, the Mangonel and the Trebuchet.
+- There are three types of catapults: the Ballista, the Mangonel, and the Trebuchet.

 - The Ballista is essentially a large crossbow, firing large spears and sharpened poles at the enemy.